 - In Sonic the Hedgehog 2, when playing as Sonic with Tails tagging along (the default play mode), the opening scene of Wing Fortress Zone involves the biplane getting shot down, with Tails inside.
 Sonic has to tackle this level and Death Egg Zone all by himself.
 Tails reappears to pull off a Big Damn Heroes moment when it's all through.

 - Sonic 3 & Knuckles uses this to a lesser extent.
-Tails follows Sonic all the way through Death Egg Zone, but if you you have all the Chaos Emeralds, then Tails is left behind without any explanation at all after the final boss is defeated and we abruptly cut to The Doomsday Zone, with Hyper Sonic fighting Robotnik's final mecha one-on-one.
-Likely justified by the fact that the Doomsday Zone involves Sonic using the Super Emeralds to fly unassisted through outer space, and Tails obviously can't follow.
+Tails follows Sonic all the way through Death Egg Zone, but if you have all the Chaos Emeralds, then Tails is left behind without any explanation at all after the final boss is defeated and we abruptly cut to The Doomsday Zone, with Super/Hyper Sonic fighting Robotnik's final mecha one-on-one.
+Justified if you only have the Chaos Emeralds, as Tails can't use them by themselves.
+If you obtained the Super Emeralds, however...
+Someone has to make sure that Sonic doesn't land in water.
+No justification whatsoever if you're playing as Tails solo, though - Robotnik just doesn't manage to run off with the Master Emerald.

 - Final Fantasy